-Even before the pandemic, motorcycle trips that twisted through rugged mountain ranges or alongside crystal clear rivers were popular.
-In the first half of 2021, motorcycle sales figures were up almost 20% versus 2020 and 33% as compared to 2019.
-According to the Insurance Institute for Highway Safety, 8.5 million motorcycles are registered in the United States in 2021.
+Even before the pandemic, motorcycle trips that twisted through rugged mountain ranges or alongside crystal-clear rivers were popular.
+After a boom in 2021 that saw motorcycle sales figures increase nearly 20%, those numbers are beginning to lose momentum, but bikers haven’t lost their passion for cross-country trips and scenic rides.
+According to the Insurance Institute for Highway Safety, 8.6 million motorcycles are registered in the United States as of 2021.

-In no particular order, here are ten of probably hundreds of amazing motorcycle rides to explore.
+In no particular order, here are ten of the most amazing motorcycle rides to explore.
 Which have you already accomplished?